 - 1/2 cup freshly-grated Parmesan cheese or Pecorino Romano

 - 1 tbsp cornstarch

-- 2 tbsp Frank's Red Hot Wings sauce, to taste
+- 2 tbsp buffalo sauce, such as Frank's Red Hot Wings

 - 1/2 tsp dried basil

 - If you already have cooked chicken breasts, chop into bite-sized pieces and set aside for now.
 Skip down to the sauce section.